mjhm/chai-match-pattern/README.md

 ## Deep JSON matching

-Just for starters, suppose we have the "joeUser" object below and clone it for the pattern to match: `joeUserClone = _.cloneDeep(joeUser)`.
-Then `expect(joeUser).to.matchPattern(joeUserClone)` will do a deep match of the objects and succeed as expected.
+Just for starters, suppose we have a "joeUser" object and want to validate its exact contents.
+Then `.matchPattern` will do a deep match of the object and succeed as expected.
 ```
+    expect(joeUser).to.matchPattern(
-    var joeUserClone = {
+    {
       "id": 43,
       "email": "joe@matchapattern.org",
       "website": "http://matchapattern.org",